go-go-golems/glazed/doc/rfcs/drafts/01_2022-11-13_flag-helpers.md

 Anything more complicated is either something we provide for easy hookup too, or is something that can be written by the user in more detail.

+### Command line flag parsing middlewares

+Parsing configuration flags out of a
+- cobra Flags() object
+- normal global flags (how would that work)
+- config file object

+should be a configurable list of middlewares.
+The type for those middlewares is probably just a function type, but an interface makes it easier to pass bound data and avoid making too many closures.

+These can be grouped in a list and processed generically.
+This is how we could implement styles maybe, and have styles parse their own command line flags?

+### Create flags from configuration structure

+Making it possible to use the system the other way around (creating the flags that would reproduce a configuration) is quite useful too, as it can be used to generate documentation strings.

+### VHS creation from configuration files

+As part of the documentation, create a way to output a little vhs script to reproduce some use case.